-We drive first to Lowicz, a typical Mazovian town famous for folk art, colorful costumes and beautiful paper cut-outs.
+Today we first drive to Lowicz, a typical Mazovian town famous for its folk art, colorful costumes and beautiful paper cut-outs.
 Here we join a local family for lunch in their home.
 Their charming cottage is located at the foot of the former Lowicz Castle.
-We will be welcomed in a typical Polish way, with bread and salt, and enjoy our meal served by the young married couple in their lovely house.
+We will be welcomed in the typical Polish way, with bread and salt, and then enjoy our meal served by a young married couple in their lovely house.
 We will have time to talk about their day-to-day life and have our dessert in a beautiful garden.
-We continue to Torun, where the balance of the day is at leisure.
+We continue to Torun.
+Upon arrival, the balance of our day is at leisure.

 Overnight: Mercure Torun Centrum, Torun (1 night) (B, L)